Contribution Guidelines

 Developers are encouraged to participate in discussions by opening an issue in one of the GitHub repos at https://github.com/opea-project.
 Alternatively, they can send an email to info@opea.dev or subscribe to X/Twitter and LinkedIn Page to get latest updates about the OPEA project.

-If OPEA user runs into some unexpected behavior, reporting the issue to the Issues page under the corresponding github project is the proper way to do.
-Please ensure there is no similar one already existing on the issue list).
-Please follow the Bug Report template and supply as much information as you can, and any additional insights you might have.
-Itโ€™s helpful if the issue submitter can narrow down the problematic behavior to a minimal reproducible test case.
+If you run into unexpected behavior, please report it using the Issues page under the corresponding GitHub project but first check if there is already a similar existing issue.
+If not, please follow the Bug Report template and supply as much information as you can.
+It’s helpful if the issue submitter can narrow down the problematic behavior to a minimal reproducible test case.

 OPEA communities use the RFC (request for comments) process for collaborating on substantial changes to OPEA projects.
 The RFC process allows the contributors to collaborate during the design process, providing clarity and validation before jumping to implementation.